abaisero/baise.ro/app/pages/research.md

 ### Active Goal Recognition

 <div class="alert alert-info" role="alert">
-  <strong>Uh-oh!</strong> This content is currently being updated and will be restored shortly.
+  <strong>Uh-oh!</strong> This content is currently being written or updated, and will be restored shortly.
 </div>

 ;; ### Policy Search in POMDPs